3681NHR/2024-yagsl-swerve/README.md

     - advantagescope has a button for this
     - others need to set the ip to "localhost"

 ## todo
  - auto aim buttons
  - prox commands
  - rot snap buttons

- ### at next meet
- - photon
- - camera calib
- - camera mount
- - pid(f) tuning
- - test haptics
- - talk about MEC
- - talk about website on github/using code-only website
- -